raspberrypilearning/321-make-mentor-guide/en/step_4.md

 Each Explore project contains a step for creators to upgrade their project.
 This step includes ideas and aspirational projects for creators to develop their project further with the skills they have already.

-**Tip:** Upgrade steps are open ended so are great for a session where creators are working at different paces.
+**Tip:** Upgrade steps are open-ended and so are great for a session where creators work at different paces.
 They're also a chance to build localisation and personalise projects.

-**Tip:** At the end of a session you could have 'show and tell' where creators share their projects and talk about their creation process.
-This would be a good time to look at the options to upgrade a project and to celebrate how far their new skills can take them.
+**Tip:** At the end of a session you could have show-and-tell activity where creators share their projects and talk about their creation process.
+This would be a good time to look at the options to upgrade a project and to celebrate how far creators' new skills can take them.

 Here is an example of an upgrade step from our [Beating heart](https://projects.raspberrypi.org/en/projects/beating-heart){:target="_blank"} Explore project: